The Championship is back in full swing following the World Cup, and the top two are starting to pull away.

 - Deposit a minimum of £10 using a card.

 - Place a Sportsbook bet up to £20 at min odds of 2.0 (Evs).
 For the purposes of this promotion, your first ever placed bet will be counted as the qualifying bet.

 - If your qualifying bet is settled as a loser we will refund you stake in CASH

 - Qualifying requirements must be completed within 30 days of account opening

 For those not in the know, the promotion system in English football allows three teams from the Championship to be promoted to the Premier League.
 This is at the sacrifice of the bottom three teams in the top league, moving down to Championship level.

 The top two teams in the Championship qualify for promotion automatically, making those top two spots some of the most lucrative in all of football.
 The third team worthy of promotion is then decided with a playoff with the teams finishing 3rd to 6th entering a play-off tournament.
 The winner of this playoff tournament is then promoted to the Premier League.

 Who are the favourites to win the Championship this season?

 The Canaries likewise have generated a reputation as a bit of a yo-yo club in recent years.
-They claimed the Premier League’s wooden spoon last season, but bookmakers already have them as one of the favourites to triumph in the second tier next term, particularly with Dean Smith at the helm, a man who knows the lower divisions very well having famously guided Aston Villa to promotion in 2015.
+They claimed the Premier League’s wooden spoon last season, but bookmakers had them as one of the early favourites to triumph and they are holding their ground.
+It’s not been as smooth as they would have liked, with 10 defeats already, but don’t count Norwich out, particularly with David Wagner now at the helm.